 Orangetheory Fitness uses the science of Heart Rate Based Treadmill Interval Training, the efficiency of Indoor Rowing for increased power and the proven concept of Weight Training Blocks to create the fitness level and body you have always desired.
 Workout and Weight Loss plateaus are a thing of the past….really!
 The physiological theory behind the Orangetheory workout is known as “Excess Post-Exercise Oxygen Consumption,” or EPOC.
 By using our heart rate straps and PODS, we can monitor your 5 zone interval training sessions that we call the Orange 60.
 During the 60 minute workout, you will perform multiple intervals designed to produce 12-20 “splat points” (or 12-20 minutes of training at 84% or higher of your maximum heart rate), which translates to Zones 4/5.
 This program design produces EPOC, which is the workout “after-burn” effect, meaning that our interval training design produces a 200-400 calorie increase to your metabolism 24-36 hours after your workout.
 The Orangetheory workout will produce for you increased muscle endurance, power, stamina and tremendous weight loss, if desired.
 With good music, a talented group trainer and a high energy studio, you have the recipe for a workout that produces BIG and LASTING results.

-I researched the pricing and first thing I noticed is it is quite pricy.
-Ok REALLY REALLY pricy compared to my 9.99 gym membership I never use, but after discussing with my husband I decided I’d do free class and if I liked I would join for a month and do as much as possible to get money’s worth and see the results and go from there.
-I considered it research for this blog (makes me sound fancy) plus I thought it could help me get through holidays without the usual weight gain. (hopefully)
+In a nutshell, I see it as a High Intensity Interval Workout, using treadmills, rowing machines, free weights, trx bands and basic floor exercise accessories in a 60 minute guided class.
+The goal is to reach a certain “sweet spot” heart rate that has been proven to burn more fat ip to 24-36 hours after the class is over.
+Here are some pictures of the facility.
+I researched the pricing and first thing I noticed is it is quite pricey.
+Ok REALLY REALLY pricey compared to my $9.99 gym membership I never use, but after discussing with my husband, I decided I’d do free class and if I liked it, I would join for a month, do as much as possible to get money’s worth, and then go from there.
+I considered it research for this blog, (makes me sound fancy,) plus I thought it could help me get through holidays without the usual weight gain.
+(Hopefully.)

-After the class I knew it was something I’d want to keep trying.
-So I signed up for the 159.00 unlimited package.
-I can’t believe I spent this and oh boy would I make sure I go as much as possible.
-The major drawback was I didn’t get to use the heart rate monitor again unless I bought it, another approx 100.00.
-They do have a heart rate monitor you wear on your chest for around 70.00 available as well.
+After the class, I knew it was something I’d want to keep trying.
+So I signed up for the $159.00 unlimited package.
+I couldn’t believe I spent this and oh boy, would I make sure I go as much as possible!
+The major drawback was I didn’t get to use the heart rate monitor again unless I bought it, another approx $100.00.
+They do have a heart rate monitor you wear on your chest for around $70.00 available as well.
 I decided to just do the classes and listen to my body and see what happens.

 I took a few notes after my first week or so of classes to help me remember when writing blog.
 Here’s a few examples just to give an idea of what a couple of classes consist of: